 Did you spot a beaver or signs of their presence, such as dams, lodges, tree chews, or tracks?
-Reporting these sightings contributes to important crowd-sourced science in California, which strengthens knowledge about beaver benefits, habitat, and range.
+Reporting these sightings crowdsources and strengthens knowledge about beaver benefits, habitat, and range in California.
 There are many ways to share your observations.
 Read more below about three public databases where anyone can report a beaver sighting!

 California Department of Fish and Wildlife Beaver Observation Survey